probcomp/programmable-vi-pldi-2024/README.md

 * `table_2_benchmark_timings`
 * `table_4_objective_values`

-Each directory contains the code used to create an artifact in the submission.
+Each directory contains the code used to create graphical components in the submission.

 ### Setting up your environment